iwhitmor/reading-notes-301/reading02.md

 - With JSX you pass a function as an event handler and not a string

-### Some information taken from websites listed above
+### Some information taken from websites linked above